slsa-framework/slsa-github-generator/internal/builders/gradle/README.md

 The Gradle builder currently has the following limitations:

-1. The project must be build'able by way of `gradle build`.
+1. The project must be buildable by way of `./gradlew build`.
 If you need the option for flags, profiles or something else to define more granular builds, please open an issue.
+2. The project must include a gradle wrapper (`gradlew`).
+The Gradle builder does not include an installation of gradle.

 ## Generating Provenance